“…Greenaway’s creative cooking immediately places him in Edinburgh’s premier league” - Square Meal

 With a career beginning in Scotland in 1992, Mark then went on to gain valuable experience during a five year stint in Australia, working at some of the nation’s top establishments.
 Returning to Scotland, he continued his profession at One Devonshire Gardens in Glasgow, Kilcamb Lodge Hotel in Strontian and The Dryburgh Abbey Hotel in the Scottish Borders.
 Mark has taught at Braehead Cook School and Edinburgh New Town Cookery School, and has appeared at events including Foodies Festival, Taste of Edinburgh, Gardening Scotland, BBC Good Food Show, Ideal Home Show Scotland, The Scottish Chefs Conference, and Eat, Drink, Discover Scotland.

 Mark has a passion for Scottish ingredients, and uses only the very best local, seasonal produce, transforming them with modern techniques.
-Mark is a popular spokesperson for Scottish brands and has collaborated with Bowmore whisky in 2013, Nairn’s Oatcakes in 2014-2015, Tennents Whisky Beer in 2015, and was an ambassador for Scottish Food and Drink 2014-2015.
+Mark is a popular spokesperson for Scottish brands and has collaborated with Bowmore whisky, Nairn’s Oatcakes, Tennents Whisky Beer, and was an ambassador for Scotland Food & Drink.

-Mark was Patron for Bowel Cancer UK in 2015, and in previous year supported campaigns for Marie Curie Cancer, Barnardo's Scotland, Breakthrough Breast Cancer, and MacMillan Cancer.
-In 2016 he is the regional partner chef for Scotland supporting Le Cordon Bleu UK Scholarship Award, and an ambassador for the Prince's Trust and Young Scot, helping to train and support young people looking for a start in the hospitality industry.
+Mark has supported campaigns for Cyrenians, Bowel Cancer UK, Marie Curie Cancer, Barnardo's Scotland, Breakthrough Breast Cancer, and MacMillan Cancer.
+He is the regional partner chef for Scotland supporting Le Cordon Bleu UK Scholarship Award, and an ambassador for the Prince's Trust and Young Scot, helping to train and support young people looking for a start in the hospitality industry.